 The facility expanded in 1997 with the opening of an attached state-of-the-art convention center that features panoramic views of downtown Worcester.
 The complex, described as an architectural gem, added 50,000 square feet of exhibit space, 11 meeting rooms, a 12,144 square foot ballroom (the largest in Central Massachusetts) and a state-of-the-art kitchen.
 The facility’s 100,000-plus square feet of exhibit space is filled by consumer shows, trade shows, conventions, conferences, and other public and private functions year-round.

 In October 2004, DCU (Digital Federal Credit Union) and the City of Worcester entered into a naming rights partnership to rename the arena and convention center to the DCU Center.
 Digital Federal Credit Union (DCU) is a full-service, not-for-profit financial institution cooperatively owned by and operated for its members.
 DCU was chartered in October of 1979.
 Since then, DCU has been chosen as the credit union for employees of more than 900 companies and organizations and their families.
-DCU serves more than 400,000 members in all 50 states.
+DCU serves more than one million members in all 50 states.
 DCU is headquartered in Marlborough, Massachusetts and has locations in Massachusetts and New Hampshire.

 In October 2006, the Worcester Sharks (AHL) debuted and continued to make Worcester their home until 2015, when they transferred to San Jose, California.